Updated: 4 days ago

 8. And finally, ‘how to reach an ecstatic state’.

-Those eight stages on the path of yoga do give us guidelines to live a meaningful life that supports love, kindness and growth.
+Those eight stages on yoga's path give us guidelines to live a meaningful life that supports love, kindness and growth.

 Here again the eight-fold paths with its Sanskrit names: